After you apply

 Once an academic unit has formally reviewed an application, a formal recommendation is transmitted to SGS.
 Applications recommended for admission will be reviewed by SGS.

 Applicants with complete files and approved by SGS will be emailed a full admission letter and Program of Study form which will include (if applicable) program requirements, their supervisory committee members, program courses, and funding.
-Fully admitted students will be asked to complete and return the Accept/Decline form to our office as soon as possible.
+Fully admitted students will be asked to complete the Accept/Decline form as soon as possible.
 Fully admitted students will be able to register at the onset of each registration period.

 5. Deferring your admission